SOCIAL MEDIA CAREER BOOST AT A GLANCE:

 Which Social Media Platforms Should I be Actively Using?

 For young professionals, I’d recommend having an active and up-to-date LinkedIn.
 Career-wise, this is one of the best platforms you can have and be active on.
 Even if you’re not actively searching for employment, it’s still a good idea to set up an account as you can link with people you meet at networking events and connect with current and former coworkers.
 It’s also a great place to post your accomplishments and accolades.
-LinkedIn is one of the only places on the internet that you can honourably promote yourself without sounding pretentious, so take advantage of it (for more on the benefits of LinkedIn, check out our recent article from Modern Money co-founder, Erin Zorde: The Value of LinkedIn).
+LinkedIn is one of the only places on the internet that you can honourably promote yourself without sounding pretentious, so take advantage of it (for more on the benefits of LinkedIn, click here: The Value of LinkedIn).

 Another platform you shouldn’t overlook is Twitter.
 This platform is incredibly diverse in its functions and benefits.
 It’s everything from a promotional tool to an expression of who you are as a person.
 On Twitter, you’re able to promote your work, reach a large number of people, follow and connect with other experts in your field, build relationships with like-minded people, keep up to date with the latest news and developments, and follow and contribute to discussions within your industry.